deltanedas/ExamplePlugin/README.md

 Clone this repository first.
 To edit the plugin display name and other data, take a look at `plugin.json`.
-Edit the name of the project itself by going into `settings.gradle`.

 ### Basic Usage